u3556490/folkbucket/scottish-ballads/bonnie-george-campbell.md

 - [n14] empty [scots-dict], also spelled phonetically as "toom" [4]

 Other versions of the lyrics can be found at [1, 4, 6, 7, 8].
 There is no agreement as to which specific Campbell it was and who murdered him [1, 4, 6, 7, 8], and for something this sinister the melody is rather joyous [a].
 A personal bit of commentary is how the relatives of George Campbell are concerned about the work to be done - the meadow, the corn, and the barn to be built; perhaps this reflects the importance of good labour in the olden days?

+Each line is apparently consisted of 4 feet (4 downbeats to be precise), with 3 dactyls (strong - weak - weak) followed by a lone stressed syllable.
+This is visible from the sheet music (see below).

 ## Phonetic transcription
 Not feeling very confident about this because only 1 hour's effort was put in.